Services

 Eligible expenses

-• Consultant fees, equipment rentals, signage, and administrative fees up to 10% of the request.
+• Consultant fees, equipment rentals for mock exercises, signage, and administrative fees not exceeding 10% of the total funding request.

 Ineligible Costs and Activities